FreektenDoesschate/ECT-UP/README.md

         * EEG was acquired pre- and post-ECT, and at follow-up (?).
      * Status: data acquisition is finished.
 * SNOEP dataset
      * This dataset was acquired for ...
-Status:
+     * Status: acquisition is ongoing.
 * Synapse dataset
      * This dataset was acquired for ...
-Status:
+     *      * Status: acquisition is ongoing.

 ## Preprocessing